fishy/SmartThings-OpenGarage/README.md

-You could setup your own proxy using blynk-proxy, or if after understanding the [risks](https://github.com/fishy/blynk-proxy/blob/master/README.md#should-i-use-your-heroku-app) you still doesn't mind, you could use `https://blynk-proxy.herokuapp.com`.
+You could setup your own proxy using blynk-proxy, or if after understanding the [risks](https://github.com/fishy/blynk-proxy/blob/master/README.md#should-i-use-your-heroku-app) you still don't mind, you could use `https://blynk-proxy.herokuapp.com`.

 ### State Refresh Rate